 What is tennis elbow?

 A tendon is a tough cord of tissue that connects muscles to bones.
-The tendon most likely involved in tennis elbow is called the extensor carpi radialis brevis.
-Tennis elbow is usually diagnosed in both men and women between the ages of 30 and 50 years.
+The tendon most likely involved in tennis elbow is called the exterior carpi radialis brevis.
+Tennis elbow is usually diagnosed in both men and women between ages 30 to 50.

 What are the symptoms of tennis elbow?